kercheval/GradleCMPlugin/README.md

 }
 ```

-To customize the location and name of the build info file use the
+*Example 5* To customize the location and name of the build info file use the
 filedir and filename variables

 ```